When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Tips for Babies

 When buying pants or bottoms for babies, there are a few considerations to keep in mind.
 Avoid buying in bulk for your newborn.
-Babies grow fast within the first weeks and months, so they will probably change sizes pretty quickly (1).
+Babies grow quickly within the first weeks and months, so they will probably change sizes quickly (1).

-• Buy larger: Babies can easily rock pants that are a size or two bigger.
+• Buy larger: Babies can easily rock a size or two bigger pants.
 Your little one will likely soon enter a growth spurt, and the bottoms will fit just right.

 • Ensure it’s simple: You must consider how easy the pants are to put on and off for diaper changes.
 Buttons and tiny zippers aren’t ideal when changing a wiggly baby.

-• Go for soft and stretchy: For babies, soft, stretchy materials are best.
+• Go for soft and stretchy: Soft, stretchy materials are best for babies.
 This ensures optimal comfort as well as easy changing.

 • Opt for elastics: Look for an elastic waistband, even on jeans.
-Non-elastics may appear cute, but the chances are that they’re uncomfortable for your baby.
+Non-elastics may appear cute, but they’re likely uncomfortable for your baby.

 Tips for Toddlers